-A polarizing filter is a must-have tool for landscape photography.
-It is typically the first filter landscape photographers buy to instantly improve their pictures and and add vividness and contrast to them.
+A polarizing filter is a must have tool for landscape photography.
+It is the first filter which landscape photographers buy to instantly improve their pictures.
+The polarizing camera filter adds vividness and contrast to your photographs.

-It does this by reducing the amount of reflected light that passes through to the camera sensor.
+It does this by reducing the amount of reflected light, which passes through to the camera sensor.
 What you get as a result is a noticeably improved saturation and subtle changes to the balance of the light in the picture.

 For all normal lenses which have a filter thread in the front, you can get a circular polarizing filter, also known as a “circular polarizer”.
 A circular polarizer is very easy to use and once you attach it on the front of your lens, all you need to do is rotate it clockwise or counter-clockwise to get a different amount of polarization.

-See video at the end for a really terrific explanation regarding polarizing filters.
+See the last video at the bottom of this post for a terrific explanation on polarizing filter types.

-These close-up macro filters allow for detailed close up macro shots of small objects such as insects, coins, flowers, etc. They also have a stack-able design so you could combine filters to achieve maximum magnification.
+These close-up macro lens filters allow for detailed close up macro shots of small objects such as insects, coins, flowers, etc. They also have a stack-able design, so you could combine filters to achieve maximum magnification.
 For example, +2 plus +4 will become +6.

 Lens filters are a wonderful way how you can greatly enhance the overall quality of your landscape aerial pictures.
 Try out the various lens filters at different times of the day and find out the filters which complement your aerial photography.
 Over time your knowledge will build until you become a real lens filter professional.